bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-The process by which the delegation happens is known as a grant, and the GNAP protocol allows for the negotiation of the grant process over time by multiple parties
+The process by which the delegation happens is known as a grant, and the GNAP protocol allows for the negotiation of the grant process over time by multiple parties.

+This protocol solves many of the same use cases as OAuth 2.0 {{RFC6749}}, OpenID Connect {{OIDC}}, and the family of protocols that have grown up around that ecosystem.
+However, GNAP is not an extension of OAuth 2.0 and is not intended to be directly compatible with OAuth 2.0.
+GNAP seeks to provide functionality and solve use cases that OAuth 2.0 cannot easily or cleanly address.
+Even so, GNAP and OAuth 2.0 will exist in parallel for many deployments, and considerations have been taken to facilitate the mapping and transition from legacy systems to GNAP.
+Some examples of these can be found in {{example-oauth2}}.

 ## Roles

+The parties in the GNAP protocol perform actions under different roles.
+Roles are defined by the actions taken and the expectations leveraged on the role by the overall protocol.

-The Authorization Server (AS) manages the requested delegations for the RO.
+Authorization Server (AS)
+: Manages the requested delegations for the RO.
     The AS issues tokens and directly delegated information to the RC.
     The AS is defined by its grant endpoint, a single URL that accepts a POST request with a JSON payload.
 The AS could also have other endpoints, including interaction endpoints and user code endpoints, and these are introduced to the RC as needed during the delegation process.

-The Resource Client (RC, aka "client") requests tokens from the AS and uses tokens at the RS.
+Resource Client (RC, aka "client")
+: Requests tokens from the AS and uses tokens at the RS.
     The RC is identified by its key, and can be known to the AS prior to the first request.
-The AS determines which policies apply to a given RC.
+The AS determines which policies apply to a given RC, including what it can request and on whose behalf.

-The Resource Server (RS) accepts tokens from the RC and validates them (potentially at the AS).
-The RS serves delegated resources on behalf of the RO.
+Resource Server (RS)
+: Accepts tokens from the RC issued by the AS and serves delegated resources
+    on behalf of the RO.
+There could be multiple RSs protected by the AS that the RC will call.

-The Resource Owner (RO) authorizes the request from the RC to the RS, often interactively at the AS.
+Resource Owner (RO)
+: Authorizes the request from the RC to the
+    RS, often interactively at the AS.

-The Requesting Party (RQ, aka "user") operates the RC and may be the same party as the RO in many circumstances.
+Requesting Party (RQ, aka "user")
+: Operates and interacts with the RC.

+Multiple roles can be fulfilled by the same party, and a given party can switch roles in different instances of the protocol.
+For example, the RO and RQ in many instances are the same person, where a user is authorizing the RC to act on their own behalf at the RS.
+In this case, one party fulfills both of the RO and RQ roles, but the roles themselves are still defined separately from each other to allow for other use cases where they are fulfilled by different parties.

+For another example,
+in some complex scenarios, an RS receiving requests from one RC can act as an RC for a downstream secondary RS in order to fulfill the original request.
+In this case, one piece of software is both an RS and an RC from different perspectives, and it fulfills these roles separately as far as the overall protocol is concerned.

+[[ Editor's note: The names for the roles are an area of ongoing discussion within the working group, as is the appropriate precision of what activities and expectations a particular role covers. ]]

 ## Sequences {#sequence}